Graduate Student Orientation

 Drop/ Add Information

-- Drop or add courses to your schedule (with no financial penalty) by using the online registration system during early, regular, or late registration.
+- Drop or add courses to your schedule (with no financial penalty) during the registration period.

 - The dates of these registration periods can be found in the online version of the schedule of classes.